-In- Bond Time Limits
+In-Bond Time Limits

-Type of In-Bond

-WDIE

-VSIE

-WDT

-WDTE

-VSTE

-Time Limit

-From validation date, forwarding carrier has 5 days total to take receipt of freight

-- 15 days from validation date to export freight.

--From validation date, forwarding carrier has 5 days total to take receipt of freight (pick up)

--From validation date, transportation carrier has 30 days to move freight the destination port \

--After freight arrives at destination port, the in-bond carrier has 2 business days to surrender the in-bond manifest to Customs. -After freight arrives at destination port, the in-bond carrier has 15 business days to export the cargo (TE, WDTE & VSTE)

--15days (G.O.
-Date) to present entry (for IT & WDT)

-TACM's (Transit Air Cargo Manifest)
+Type of In-Bond Time Limit IE -From validation date, forwarding carrier has 5 days total to take receipt of freight WDIE VSIE - 15 days from validation date to export freight. -From validation date, forwarding carrier has 5 days total to take receipt of freight (pick up) IT -From validation date, transportation carrier has 30 days to move freight the TE destination port + WDT -After freight arrives at destination port, the in-bond carrier has 2 business days to surrender the in-bond manifest to Customs.
+WDTE -After freight arrives at destination port, the in-bond carrier has 15 business days to export the VSTE cargo (TE, WDTE & VSTE) -15days (G.O.
+Date) to present entry (for IT & WDT) TACM's (Transit Air Cargo -Transit air cargo traveling to a final port of destination in the U.S. should be delivered to Customs within 15 days from the date of the receiving airline gives the receipt for the Manifest) cargo at port of arrival.
+19CFR122.119(b) IT TACM -Transit air cargo shall be exported from the port of arrival within 10 days from the date TE the exporting airline receives the cargo.
+19 CFR 122.118 (b) IE AirWaybill In-Bonds

-IT

-TE

-TACM

-AirWaybill In-Bonds

-to Customs within 15 days from the date of the receiving airline gives the receipt for the cargo at port of arrival.
-19CFR122.119(b)

--Transit air cargo traveling to a final port of destination in the U.S. should be delivered

--Transit air cargo shall be exported from the port of arrival within 10 days from the date the exporting airline receives the cargo.
-19 CFR 122.118 (b)